Bergstrom Air Force Base: History

 Bergstrom was originally activated on 19 September 1942, as Del Valle Army Air Base.
 The United States Army leased 3,000 acre from the city of Austin, on land acquired from the Santiago Del Valle Grant.
 The Chisholm Trail ran through the tract.
-The name of the base was changed to Bergstrom Army Air Field on 3 March 1943, in honor of Austinite captain John August Earl Bergstrom, who was killed at Clark Field, Philippines during one of the early Japanese bombings at the start of World War II.
+The name of the base was changed to Bergstrom Army Air Field on 3 March 1943, in honor of Austinite captain John August Earl Bergstrom, who was killed at Clark Field, Philippines, during one of the early Japanese bombings at the start of World War II.
 Bergstrom was a member of the 19th Bombardment Group.

 The base was renamed Bergstrom Field on 11 November 1943 at the suggestion of then-Congressman Lyndon B. Johnson.
-It became Bergstrom Air Force Base in December 1948, coinciding with the creation of the USAF as a separate service.
-Initially, Bergstrom was the home of troop-carrier units, some of which participated in the Berlin Airlift.
+It became Bergstrom Air Force Base in December 1948, coinciding with the creating of the USAF as a separate service.
+Initially, Bergstrom was the home of troop carrier units, some of which participated in the Berlin Airlift.
 The base was transferred to Strategic Air Command (SAC) in 1949, followed by the arrival of the 27th Fighter Wing on March 1 of that year.
 The 12th Fighter-Escort Wing arrived at the base in December 1950.
 On July 1, 1957, the base was transferred from SAC to Tactical Air Command (TAC).
 The 27th Fighter Wing received new F-101A and F-101C Voodoo fighter aircraft directly from the McDonnell factory.
 Four squadrons flew the Voodoo under the 27th, the 481st, 522nd, 523rd, and 524th Fighter Squadrons.
 The Voodoos had a short run at Bergstrom, being sent to the UK as a nuclear deterrent in 1958.